THE WORLD STARTS WITH ME

 - After the internal focus, in lesson 4-6, the focus shifts to the social environment.
 The decreasing dependency on parents is addressed, while mapping own social relationships is used to get insight in the support of developing an own value system, and role modeling of life skills as well as support in goal setting and planning for the future.
 Cultural and political influences in the environment on gender roles and getting empowered by sexual and reproductive rights.

-- Knowing themselves, aware of social influences and entitled to their rights, the potentials of sexuality are addressed in lesson 7-11.
-With the positive perspective of sexuality as a vital source for life sexual health problems are addressed.
+- Knowing themselves, aware of social influences and entitled to their rights, the potential heath problems are addressed in lesson 7-11.
 Learning to communicate openly and discuss sexual health risks related to pregnancy, STIs and HIV/AIDS are supported by strengthening personal decision-making on own sexual behaviour and learning to respect decisions of a partner.
 Respecting the rights to self-determination, to physical and mental integrity and to protection and health care is the core value in addressing stigma, sexual harassment and abuse.
 The sexual health part integrates how and where to look for support in case of sexual health problems.

 - In lesson 12-14, lessons learned are used for goal setting and planning the future and learning to share them with peers and the community.
 The curriculum is completed with making peer books and inviting parents and the community to the exhibition which shows the class results; slogans, posters, action plans, peer books etc.